mmbman/Katagiri/1987-01-24-Zazen-Dropping-Off-Body-and-Mind.md

 So, *Avalokiteshvara* means to see the world and the world sees Avalokiteshvara.
 In other words, to see the world [and] to be seen by the world.
 This is the meaning of Avalokiteshvara.
 So, true reality, communication there, between the world and the human beings.
 And then, at that time, there is nothing to separate or analyze, like a paper and fire.
 There is a oneness, which is called compassion.

-So true reality, which is going on between the world and Avalokiteshvara, is pretty compassionate.
+So true reality, which is going on between the world and Avalokiteshvara, is [...] compassionate.
 It is very compassionate: to support, to help, to sustain, to uphold.
 According to general Buddhism, it is called *dharma*.
 So the meaning of dharma is to support; [it is] something supporting, upholding.
 This is called dharma, or the truth.

 So, in the first paragraph, the *Lotus Sutra* mentions the reason why Avalokiteshvara is named as Avalokiteshvara.